Skip to content

 When a project has more than one tracker bound, the project page renders a tab strip above the issue list — one tab per binding, labeled with the provider and external project key.

-• The issue body and any comments rendered as Markdown into the sprint description (Jira's ADF body is converted to Markdown server-side; comments are appended in chronological order)
+• The issue body and any comments are imported into the intent prompt (Jira's ADF body is converted to Markdown server-side; comments are appended in chronological order)

-• A polymorphic link back to the originating tracker resource so the agent can reference it
+• A polymorphic link back to the originating tracker resource is stored so the intent can reference it

-Issues already linked to an existing sprint show Open sprint instead of Start sprint, scoped per binding so the same numeric ID across two trackers (PROJ-1 vs OTHER-1) doesn't collide.
+On read-only v1 projects, issues that were already linked to a sprint keep their Open sprint link, scoped per binding so the same numeric ID across two trackers (PROJ-1 vs OTHER-1) doesn't collide.
+New sprints can no longer be started from issues.

 The Jira and GitLab Issues integrations are read-only — the agent never writes back issue comments or status changes.
-(On the code-host side, the agent does open a pull request / merge request and posts review results back to it — see Reviews.)
+(On the code-host side, the platform does open a pull request / merge request — see Reviews.)

 Reconnecting a tracker

-For GitLab specifically, routine token expiry does not require reconnecting: access tokens are refreshed automatically from the stored refresh token.
+For GitLab and Bitbucket specifically, routine token expiry does not require reconnecting: their short-lived access tokens are refreshed automatically from the stored refresh token.
 A reconnect is only needed if that refresh token itself is revoked.

 Migrating from legacy issue integration